samhinton88/ghostly-loader/README.md

     return "Hello!"
 }
 ```
-Then, in a separate file, write your ghost with the `.ghost.js` file extension.
+Then, in a separate file, write your ghost in a file in the same directory named `[target_file_name].ghost.js`:

 `src/index.ghost.js`
 ```js